padok-team/guacamole/README.md

   name...
 ```

-You can also whitelist entire checks in **module** by adding them to a `.guacamoleignore` file at the root of your codebase.
+You can also whitelist entire checks in **modules** by adding them to a `.guacamoleignore` file at the root of your codebase.
 The format of the file should be: path of the `module - check ID` to ignore.

 ```bash